 UPDATE — JULY 24, 2018: Today Google began rolling out Chrome 68.
 Now, Google’s browser will display a “Not Secure” warning next to the website in the address bar if the site is not secured with HTTPS.

 Attention all website owners, from businesses to blogs!
 This is a last call to secure your website before some major changes take place on the web — including Google Chrome 68.
-If you missed the February announcement, Google will be marking all HTTP sites as “Not secure” beginning July 2018.
+If you missed the February announcement, Google will be marking all HTTP sites as “Not secure” beginning in July of 2018.

 Furthermore, as Google’s objective is to ensure internet users can easily recognize whether sites are safe or not, the Not Secure warning will be prominently displayed on sites without HTTPS secure connection.

 In an effort to drive the world toward a more secure global internet, Google Chrome began marking all HTTP web pages with forms as insecure last year, as well as HTTP sites opened through an incognito window.
 In just a year’s time, such a small change pushed 68 percent of Android and Windows traffic and 78 percent of Chrome OS and Mac traffic toward HTTPS.
 Now, 81 of the top 100 sites are using HTTPS by default.